kawuchuu/Cerium/README.md

-# ProJshBot
+# Cerium

-A Discord bot that's in very early stages.
-Expect bugs and crashes.
+A Discord bot made by projsh_

 # Programs and Packages Required
 - Dependencies